sap-tutorials/sap-build-process-automation/tutorials/spa-order-management-int-1-recorder/spa-order-management-int-1-recorder.md

   - How to use the recorder for SAPUI5 applications to prepare screens for automation
   - How to use **Multi Dimensional Collection** in an Automation

+## Intro
+In this tutorial, you will record SAPUI5 application screens using SAP Build Process Automation Recorder and declare multiple screens and elements which can be used later in an Automation.
+We will capture Order Management Application screens and search for an order using supplier name.
+Later we will extend this use case to read an excel file with supplier names and search for orders.
 ---

 ### Create Project